An Optimal Switching Approach for Bird Migration: Numerical Results

 \subsubsection{Effect on migratory payoff and optimal control}

-In Figure \ref{fig:V(0,0) against lamda}, the impact on migratory payoff $V(0,0)$ as staging site modeled deteriorated (i.e., $\lambda$ increases from $0$ to $1$).
+In Figure \ref{fig:V(0,0) against lamda}, we plot the change in migratory payoff $V(0,0)$ (conditioned on individual starting at $(t,x)=(0,0)$) as the running benefit at the staging site deteriorated (i.e., $\lambda$ increases from $0$ to $1$ in \eqref{e.1218.1}).

-We observe a negative correlation can be observed in Figure \ref{fig:V(0,0) against lamda}, which implies a lower migratory payoff deterioration worsens at a stop-over site.
-We also observe that the slope approaches $0$ after $\lambda = 0.65$, which indicates migratory payoff lose statistical correlation with the deterioration level $\lambda$, which will be shown in following analysis that the stop-over sites was abandoned.
+It is observed in Figure \ref{fig:V(0,0) against lamda} that $V(0,0)$ decreases as $\lambda$ increases in $[0,0.5]$.
+This implies a lower migratory payoff as deterioration worsens at a stopover site.
+We also observed that the slope approaches $0$ after $\lambda = 0.5$.
+Later on, we will see that this is due to the complete abandonment of the stopover site for $\lambda$ large.

-To explore the effects on optimal control, we observe the optimal controls at $\lambda = 0.6$ (see Figure \ref{fig:Optimal Control2}) and $\lambda = 0.65$ (see Figure \ref{fig:Optimal Control3}).
+To explore the effects on optimal control, we observe the optimal controls at $\lambda = 0.5$ (see Figure \ref{fig:Optimal Control2}) and $\lambda = 0.55$ (see Figure \ref{fig:Optimal Control3}).

-Compared to Figure \ref{fig:optimal control1} ($\lambda=0$, i.e, without deterioration), the switch region at stop-over sites was contracted significantly indicated by Figure \ref{fig:Optimal Control2}.
-Whereas the the region vanished completely in Figure \ref{fig:Optimal Control3}, indicating that it is optimal for the migratory population to abandon stop-over site 2.
-Since the stopover site is no longer utilized, further deterioration will not impact the migratory payoff, which explains the change of slope in Figure \ref{fig:V(0,0) against lamda}.
+Compared to Figure \ref{fig:optimal control1} ($\lambda=0$, i.e, without deterioration), the switch region at stopover site 2 contracted significantly indicated by Figure \ref{fig:Optimal Control2}. whereas the the region vanished completely in Figure \ref{fig:Optimal Control3}, indicating that it is optimal for the migratory population to abandon stopover site 2.
+Since the stopover site is no longer utilized, further deterioration no longer impact the migratory payoff, which explains the change of slope in Figure \ref{fig:V(0,0) against lamda}.
 Note that there is a slight occurrence of switch region at switch site 0, which in our model is the point where bird reach the sea from wintering site.
-Thus, the occurrence of switch region at site 0 can be understand as a sign delay of departure.
+Thus, the occurrence of switch region at site 0 can be understand as a delay of departure.